dethell/vitest-mock-commonjs/README.md

 attached to a property hoisted before using vitest and available in the global "mocks" variable.
 That way they can both be referenced for "expect" assertions in the tests!

-We only need to mock the CommonJS module(s) once; so that could be done in the hoisted code or it could be placed in a definition of *beforeAll*:
+We only need to mock the CommonJS module(s) once.
+There is no requirement to hoist this call, so that could be done in the hoisted code or more likely it could be placed in a definition of *beforeAll*:

 ```